Retail Owners: Where’s Your Job Description?

 Too often, the time spent by Owners on these management responsibilities is at the expense of fulfilling the “Owner-Only Responsibilities.”

-What Does This Mean for Retailing Today?
+What Does This Mean for Independent Retailers?

 Today, the true retail success stories will be written by those companies whose Owners are effectively performing their actual job; doing those things that only the Owner can do.
-How Owners handle these responsibilities in the context of these times will dictate their own legacy.

 ©Copyright, The Retail Owners Institute® and Outcalt & Johnson: Retail Strategists, LLC.